mattmook/cv/README.md

   for memory leaks, potentially using lifecycle aware components for binding

 - Additional testing
-  - Improvements to Espresso tests as currently, MotionLayout does not animate correctly.
   - Implement screenshot/interaction tests once Orbit MVI has support

 - Setup CI